m93a/AbsoluteUnit.js/README.md

 #### Custom Formatter

-UnitMath will use your type's `toString` method when formatting a unit.
+AbsoluteUnit.js will use your type's `toString` method when formatting a unit.
 You can use a different formatter by setting the `type.format` function.
 This works even if you are not using custom types.
 Any arguments you pass to the unit's `format` or `toString` method will also be passed to your custom `format` function:

 ```js
 let unitFunny = require('../index.js').config({